-Your phone company might have extra services such as three-way calling available on your phone line, even if you never use those services.
-Those features can slow down your redial time.
+You might have extra services, such as three-way calling, available on your phone line.
+Even if you never use those services, having them available can slow down your redial time.

 Team up with your local sweepstakes club or with interested friends to help each other win.